-- We often speak of nature in terms of what it gives us—health benefits, recreation, fuel for our fires or vegetables for our meals and there is nothing wrong about that.
-However we should also be mindful to teach our children how to take care of God’s creation.
+- We often speak of nature in terms of what it gives us—health benefits, recreation, fuel for our fires, or vegetables for our meals and there is nothing wrong with that.
+However, we should also be mindful to teach our children how to take care of God’s creation.

 - Vitamin D3.
 If testing indicates low Vitamin D3 levels, spending more time outdoors can definitely help.
-When this is not possible, take a high quality, vegetarian Vitamin D3 supplement.
-I highly recommend Suntrex D3.
+When this is not possible, take a high-quality, vegetarian Vitamin D3 supplement.
+I highly recommend Organic Vitamin D3.

-- Encourage active free-play outside with your children.
-The American Academy of Pediatrics recommendations no more than 1-2 hours of quality programming (television, video games) per day.
+- Encourage active free play outside with your children.
+The American Academy of Pediatrics recommends no more than 1-2 hours of quality programming (television, video games) per day.
 Replace the time that would have been spent in front of a computer screen or television with an outdoor activity.

 - Review your child’s schedule.
 Many kids are booked solid with too many structured activities, leaving no time to play outdoors.
 If you must schedule outdoor time on the family calendar, then your children may be too busy.